jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 said to his people, “Do you not fear?
 Do you call on Baal, and forsake the Best of creators?
-126. Allah is your Lord, and the Lord of your ancestors.”
+126. Enki is your Lord, and the Lord of your ancestors.”
 127. But they called him a liar, and thus they will be brought forward.
 125.
 128. Except
-for Allah’s sincere servants.
+for Enki’s sincere servants.
 And We left with him for later genera- tions.
 129.